camunda/camunda-docs-manual/content/update/minor/74-to-75/jboss.md

 1. Undeploy an existing web application with a name like `camunda-webapp`
 2. Download the Camunda web application archive from our [Maven Nexus Server][webapp-jboss].
-   Alternatively, switch to the private repository for the enterprise version (User and password from license required).
+   Alternatively, switch to the private repository for the enterprise version (username and password from license required).
    Choose the correct version named `$PLATFORM_VERSION/camunda-webapp-jboss.war`.
 3. Deploy the web application archive to your JBoss/Wildfly instance.